mhartl/pivotal-github/README.md

 1. Start an issue at [Pivotal Tracker](http://pivotaltracker.com/) and copy the story id to your buffer
 2. Create a branch in the local Git repository containing the story id and a brief description: `git checkout -b add-markdown-support-6283185`
-3. Create a remote branch at [GitHub](http://github.com/) using `git story-push`
+3. Create a remote branch at [GitHub](http://github.com/) using `git push-branch`
 3. Use `git story-commit` to make commits, which includes the story number in the commit message: `git story-commit -am "Add syntax highlighting"`
 4. Continue pushing up after each commit using `git push` as usual
 4. When done with the story, add `-f` to mark the story as **Finished** using `git story-commit -f -am "Add paragraph breaks"` or as **Delivered** using `git story-commit -d -am "Add paragraph breaks"`
-4. Rebase against `master` using `git story-pull` followed by `git rebase master` or `git rebase master --interactive` (optionally squashing commit messages as described in the article [A Git Workflow for Agile Teams](http://reinh.com/blog/2009/03/02/a-git-workflow-for-agile-teams.html))
+4. Rebase against `master` using `git sync` followed by `git rebase master` or `git rebase master --interactive` (optionally squashing commit messages as described in the article [A Git Workflow for Agile Teams](http://reinh.com/blog/2009/03/02/a-git-workflow-for-agile-teams.html))
 4. Push up with `git push`
 6. At the GitHub page for the repo, select **Branches** and submit a pull request
 6. (On OS X, replace the previous two steps with `git story-pull-request`)